ollie314/workbench/README.md

 <br><br>

 ### Installing Workbench:
 This install gets you most of the workbench functionality, the only missing functionality are the 'indexers' Neo4j Graph DB and ElasticSearch.
-If you want those as well please see [Install Indexers](README_more.md####Install Indexers):
+If you want those as well please see [Install Indexers](###Install Indexers) below.

 #### Mac/OSX
 - brew install mongodb